80 Simple Elf Ideas For Toddlers

 Arrange a playful scene where your elf is engaged in a board game or chess match with other toys or stuffed animals.
 You can use a mini chess set or create a simple board game setup with a piece of paper.

 This idea is not only adorable and easy to set up but also a wonderful way to introduce your child to the fun of board games.
-It’s a perfect scene to depict on a cozy December evening, bringing a sense of togetherness and friendly competition to your Elf on the Shelf tradition.
+It’s a perfect scene to depict on a cozy December evening, bringing a sense of togetherness and friendly competition to your Elf tradition.

 elf on the shelf playing chess with teddy